U.S. justices signal support for plaintiffs in Edison 401(k) case

 The plaintiffs say the company breached its fiduciary duty by, among other things, offering higher-cost mutual funds to those participating in the plan despite the fact that identical lower-cost mutual funds were available.

-The main legal issue is whether some of the claims in the lawsuit were barred by a six-year statute of limitations under the ERISA law.
-The plaintiffs say liability is triggered by the fiduciary’s ongoing role monitoring the plan’s performance.
-That responsibility should include tracking cheaper alternatives, the plaintiffs argue.
+At issue is whether some of the claims in the lawsuit were barred by a six-year statute of limitations that is part of the Employee Retirement Income Security Act.

 In July 2010, a federal judge in California said they were barred.
-The San Francisco-based appeals court agreed in an August 2013 decision that the high court now appears likely to reverse.
+The San Francisco-based 9th U.S. Circuit Court of Appeals agreed in an August 2013 decision that the high court now appears likely to reverse.
 The Supreme Court’s ruling is due by the end of June.